StereoVGGT: A Training-Free Visual Geometry Transformer for Stereo Vision: Introduction

+We attribute this phenomenon to the original design objective of VGGT, which is optimized for multi-view 3D reconstruction.
+To improve reconstruction robustness, the network tends to suppress local feature details, reducing error accumulation across views.
+However, unlike tasks that primarily benefit from high-level abstraction \citep{long2026}, stereo vision critically depends on preserving local geometric structures.
+Numerous stereo matching studies \citep{igev,mocha,selective} have demonstrated that maintaining or recovering fine-grained spatial details is essential for accurate disparity estimation.

-\begin{itemize} \item The absence of camera pose knowledge in existing stereo vision backbones constitutes a significant bottleneck for improving accuracy in stereo vision tasks.
-Given that the 3D foundation model is explicitly trained on such geometric data, we incorporate a frozen VGGT to supplement this knowledge. \item Building upon the entropy-minimization relationship observed among the weights of a 3D foundation model, a MDE model, and DINOv2, we derive the optimal parameters for our stereo vision backbone. \item We design a specialized neck architecture that leverages VGGT's Frame Attention to modulate the feature representations extracted from the MDE neck.
-This mechanism achieves a synergistic integration of the high-fidelity spatial details inherent in MDE models and the robust camera-specific geometric priors provided by the 3D foundation model. \item StereoVGGT-based stereo matching network ranks $1^{st}$ among all published methods on the KITTI benchmark for non-occluded pixels.
-StereoVGGT-based stereo conversion network achieves SOTA performance on the Mono2Stereo and Inria 3D Movie datasets. \end{itemize}
+These observations suggest that the degradation of structural information limits the effectiveness of VGGT as a stereo vision backbone, despite its superior camera knowledge.
+To exploit the camera-specific knowledge encoded in VGGT while mitigating its structural degradation, we propose StereoVGGT, as summarized in Fig. \ref{teaser}.
+Specifically, StereoVGGT inherits the architecture and pre-trained weights of VGGT to preserve its camera-aware geometric priors, while introducing an entropy-based optimization strategy to merge the network parameters and restore structural information within the feature space.
+Our primary contributions are summarized as follows: \begin{itemize} \item The absence of camera knowledge in existing backbones constitutes a bottleneck for improving accuracy in stereo tasks.
+Given that 3D foundation models are explicitly trained on such geometric data, we incorporate a frozen VGGT to supplement this knowledge. \item Building upon the entropy-minimization relationship observed between the weights of a 3D foundation model and an MDE model, we derive a data-free weight-merging strategy for our stereo vision backbone. \item We design a neck architecture that leverages VGGT's Frame Attention to modulate MDE features via feature-wise subtractive modulation, enabling a synergistic integration of the high-fidelity spatial details preserved by MDE models and the camera-specific geometric priors encoded in the 3D foundation model. \item The StereoVGGT-based stereo matching network achieves leading performance on the KITTI benchmark for non-occluded pixels, ranking $1^{st}$ at the time of submission.
+The StereoVGGT-based stereo conversion network achieves state-of-the-art performance on the Mono2Stereo and Inria 3D Movie datasets, demonstrating the potential of 3D foundation models for stereo vision. \end{itemize}